erzawansyah/fhevm-starterkit/docs/01_GET_STARTED.md

 - `npm run template:init` — Clone base templates
 - `npm run template:build-ui` — Setup frontend environment

+Tip: if you want your WalletConnect Project ID applied on the first run, create [.env.local](.env.local) in Step 3 before running `npm start`.

 This saves time and ensures all necessary setup is complete!